Death toll from Europe floods tops 150 as water recedes

 German President Frank-Walter Steinmeier planned to travel Saturday to Erftstadt, southwest of Cologne, where a harrowing rescue effort unfolded on Friday as people were trapped when the ground gave way and their homes collapsed.
 Officials feared that some people didn’t manage to escape, but by Saturday morning no casualties had been confirmed.

+“First, there was corona, now these floods, and soon people will have to work on cleanup and recovery,” he said.
+“It is disaster after disaster after disaster.
+But we will not abandon Limburg,” the southern province hit by the floods.
+His government has declared the flooding a state of emergency, opening up national funds for those affected.

+Among other efforts to help the flood victims, Dutch brewery Hertog Jan, which is based in the affected area, handed out 3,000 beer crates to locals to help them raise their belongings off the ground to protect them from the flooding.

-In addition to worst-hit Germany and Belgium, southern parts of the Netherlands also have been hit by heavy flooding.
-And heavy rain in Switzerland has caused several rivers and lakes to burst their banks, with authorities in the city of Lucerne closing several pedestrian bridges over the Reuss river.
+In Switzerland, heavy rain as caused several rivers and lakes to burst their banks, with authorities in the city of Lucerne closing several pedestrian bridges over the Reuss river.